 It’s also important to be honest about whether you really want kids.
 It’s fine to choose not to have kids, but make sure your partner knows.

 Whether you’re super religious or not religious at all, talk about it with your partner.
 It’s important to be open with your significant other the role that faith plays in your life.
 It’s especially important if you’re going to have kids because you’ll have to decide what role faith will play in their life, and how you’ll make faith-based decisions if you don’t share the same religious beliefs.

 You Might Also Like: Premarital Counseling – Why It’s Important and What We Got Out of It

 Talk about your goals for your marriage.
 Talk about your goals for your career.
 Talk about your goals for your family.
 Talk about your goals for the next 20 years and the next 20 days.
 Talk about your goals and dreams often!
-This could play a big part in financial decisions (are you hoping to save for a house, a vacation, etc?), as well as your family situation (do you have a dream career that might require relocation?).
+This could play a big part in financial decisions (are you hoping to save for a house, a vacation, to start a business), as well as your family situation.

 Talking about your goals isn’t just so you can plan together.
 I’m very open with Dave about my blogging and business goals.
 He’s been so open and supportive of all of my goals, and he’s been able to give lots of input for steps to reach those goals.
 Your partner can’t support your goals if they don’t know about them!

 One of your main goals in your marriage should be making your partner happy.
 And one of your spouse’s main goals in marriage should be making you happy.
 Help them to do that by being open about what makes you happy.
 And yes, this includes both in and out of the bedroom.

 You Might Also Like: How (and Why) to Keep Dating Your Spouse